-The Graduate Diploma in Midwifery is a 15 month course for registered nurses who wish to pursue a career in midwifery.
+The Graduate Diploma in Midwifery is a 15 month program for registered nurses who wish to pursue a career in midwifery.

 Please note: additional English language proficiency requirements set by the Australian Nursing and Midwifery Accreditation Council (ANMAC) must be declared and met before you are eligible to commence study in the Graduate Diploma in Midwifery at Western Sydney University.